 Selling supplies to wineries can require a special touch.
 Many vintners are not easily affected by traditional advertising because they face unusual pressures.
 These pressures can include slim margins, seasonal operations, and a need for materials that can handle high amounts of stress.
-The following ideas can help you reach wineries by using methods that fall outside of traditional advertising and help you earn trust by supporting your clients.
+The following B2B marketing ideas can help you reach wineries by using methods that fall outside of traditional advertising and help you earn trust by supporting your clients.

 - Do Industry Research for Them

 - Show Off Your Quality Materials in Video Content